Credit Available - See Credits - CEUs tab below.

 Customer Service: We are happy to respond to any concerns or questions you may have.
 Please contact us at by email at firstname.lastname@example.org or by phone at 716-829-5843.

-University at Buffalo School of Social Work, Office of Continuing Education is recognized by the New York State Education Department's State Board for Mental Health Practitioners as an approved provider of continuing education for licensed creative arts therapists #CAT-003.
-Continuing education self-study contact hours: 5.5
+University at Buffalo School of Social Work, Office of Continuing Education is recognized by the New York State Education Department's State Board for Mental Health Practitioners as an approved provider of continuing education for licensed creative arts therapists #CAT-0003.
+Continuing education Live In-Person contact hours: 5.5

 University at Buffalo School of Social Work, Office of Continuing Education is recognized by the New York State Education Department's State Board for Mental Health Practitioners as an approved provider of continuing education for licensed marriage and family therapists #MFT-0007.
-Continuing education self-study contact hours: 5.5
+Continuing education Live In-Person contact hours: 5.5

 University at Buffalo School of Social Work, Office of Continuing Education is recognized by the New York State Education Department's State Board for Mental Health Practitioners as an approved provider of continuing education for licensed mental health counselors #MHC-0008.
-Continuing education self-study contact hours: 5.5
+Continuing education Live In-Person contact hours: 5.5

 University at Buffalo School of Social Work, Office of Continuing Education is recognized by the New York State Education Department's State Board for Social Work as an approved provider of continuing education for licensed social workers #SW-0001.
-Continuing education self-study contact hours: 5.5
+Continuing education Live In-Person contact hours: 5.5

 NYS OASAS Provider #0045: 5.5 hours for CASAC, CPP and CPS Renewal; CPP and CPS Initial Section 1